jestrjk/pathing-lambda/README.md

 We are using a lambda function to run the path finding algorithm as a demonstration.

+## Things to talk about

+- Performance in Node
+- Lambda vs Local
+- Improved Lambda Syntax
+- Optimization
+-

 ## Configuring

 You can configure start and end in the code, its not too hard. but right now its locked at